 The book was about a young animal talking to his mom.
 On each page the fuzzy little one asked if his parent would still love him if he made a mistake from various scenarios.
 Without fail, the mom answered that she would love him anyway.
 Before the end of the book we were both crying.
 My mom said, “Even if you never came back to God, I would still love you.
 Even if you married this guy, I would still love you.
 Even if you didn’t love me, I would still love you.
 And God would still love you, too.”
 She did not lecture me or try to convince me that I was wrong; she just loved.

 My heart reached a revelation that afternoon.
 God wouldn’t force me to love Him.
 He would still love me if I rejected Him.
 For the first time, I understood selfless love.
 It was the most gentle healing I have ever experienced.

 My mother’s praying and fasting enabled my deliverance to take place.
 That night I got out of the relationship.
 The following Sunday I gave my life back to God, but for the first time I yielded my whole heart to Him.
 At the altar that day, my dad was quietly dismissing the demons that had taken residence in my life.
 I quickly noticed I had peace again.

 In the weeks that followed, I discovered that God wanted a relationship with me, not a rule-keeping ritual.
 I learned how to be loved by Him because my view had lined up to what was true.

 Soon after, I discovered that Love satisfies.
 It still does.God wouldn’t force me to love Him.
 He would still love me if I rejected Him.
 For the first time, I understood selfless love.

-Looking to find a relationship with God?
+Looking to find true relationship with God?
 Read This If You Feel Meaningless to God.